-- 1 Press and hold the Emergency button. - 2 The display shows Emergency and the current zone/channel.
-Radio sounds a short, medium-pitched tone, and the LED blinks red momentarily. - 3 When acknowledgment is received, you hear four beeps; alarm ends; and radio exits emergency.
+- Press and hold the Emergency button. - 2 The display shows Emergency and the current zone/channel.
+Radio sounds a short. medium-pitched tone, and the LED blinks red momentarily. - 3 When acknowledgment is received, you hear four beeps; alarm ends; and radio exits emergency.

-Default emergency button press timer is set to 1 second.
-This timer is programmable, see page 36 in the user guide for details.
+Default timer of Emergency button press to activate Emergency is 50 milliseconds.
+This timer is programmable, see Emergency Operation in the user quide for details.